VCityTeam/UD-Graph/Notes/Analysis-CityGML_2.0(CUI,Unige).md

 The CityGML 2.0 structure of the building module is well preserved.
 Almost every generalization and association is present and correct, along with their respective attributes. <sup>1</sup>There is however, one mistake regarding the furniture associated with the `Room` class, as noted above.
 The `Room` class has the object property: `interiorFurniture only BridgeFurniture` which should instead contain only **BuildingFurniture**.
 However, there are actually 2 distinct `BridgeFurniture` classes in the ontology and both of them are missing the required object properties of their attributes and associations, and are not subclasses of `_CityObject`.
 I believe these classes were made in error or imported incorrectly.

-To fix these, I propose using the existing GML ontology provided my [GeoSPARQL](http://www.opengis.net/ont/gml).
-A new ontology will be created using a modification of the existing CityGML 2.0, that references the existing GML ontology.
+To fix these, the existing CityGML ontology is modified to adhere with the CityGML UML model.
+In addition, the existing GML ontology provided by GeoSPARQL will be imported.
+Previous analysis has shown _(also mentioned in Linda Van den Brink's article)_ that SPARQL queries can be quite lengthy as city objects have deep hierarchies of geometry.
+GeoSPARQL can help reduce these queries with the `hasGeometry` property.

 These changes will be made in the [UD-Graph](https://github.com/VCityTeam/UD-Graph) repository